 - Lack of pace in the development of new features.

 - Zero data loss is still not guaranteed.

 - Data retention is expensive because the data is often duplicated.

-- A high number of brokers, partitions, and replications adds some serious complexity in the system and it often takes a while for developers to wrap their heads around all the pieces in the puzzle
+- A high number of brokers, partitions, and replications adds some serious complexity to the system and it often takes a while for developers to wrap their heads around all the pieces in the puzzle

 Apache NiFi is a project that was initially developed by the US National Security Agency (NSA) to automate the flow of data between software systems.
 Similar to Airflow, NiFi is based on a concept called flow-based programming (FBP).